JFrog CLI Plugins

 Cause: Your system architecture is not supported by the plugin.

-To resolve this error: Check the supported architectures table above.
-Plugins must be built for your specific OS and architecture combination.
+To resolve this error: Check the supported architectures table in Supported Architectures.
+Plugins must be built for your specific operating system and architecture combination.

 Error: chmod ... no such file or directory on macOS